How to Make a Contouche

 Other materials

 Something like a dressmaker's dummy or preferably a patient friend.
 Since modern commercial dummies don't have the right (corseted) shape, a live helper will still be important; the dummy can at best replace the helper in between the critical steps.
+If you only have a modern, but adjustable dummy, set it to 1-2 sizes smaller than you are, put your stays on it and stuff certain places with rags.

-And finally, the usual suspects: Sewing thread, basting thread, needles, scissors etc. If you're using a silk fabric, go for silk sewing thread.
+The usual suspects: Sewing thread, basting thread, needles, scissors etc. If you're using a silk fabric, go for silk sewing thread.
 Otherwise, linen thread.
 Polyester thread is unauthentic, of course - and cotton as well.
 It was not until a bit after 1800 that cotton could be spun strong enough for sewing thread.

 Preparations